ImperialSpaceSociety/Project-Mach-1/README.md

 The repository describes the four electronic Modules:

-* The [Ground control module](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/GCM/README.md) has these key roles:
+* The [Ground control module](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/Ground%20Control%20module/README.md) has these key roles:
   * Ensure a safe launch by control of safety mechanisms and firing control
   * Ensure time synchronization of all electronic modules and launch procedures
   * Support successful recovery of rocket parts
   * Recover flight data from the **Flight Computer**

-* The [Flight Computer](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/NAM/README.md) has these key role:
+* The [Flight Computer](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/Flight%20computer/README.md) has these key role:
   * Unambiguously capture flight data for subsequent analysis
   * Verify and prove performance record data ( Mach)
   * Support it's own successful recovery

-* The [Parachute Deployer](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/PDM/README.md) has these key roles:
+* The [Parachute Deployer](https://github.com/ImperialSpaceSociety/Project-Mach-1/blob/master/Parachute%20deployer/README.md) has these key roles:
-  * To trigger the deployment of the main parachute to ensure safety
+  * To trigger the deployment of the main parachute when 300m above ground to ensure the rocket does not drift too far
   * To trigger the deployment of the main parachute to aid recovery